MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

     -   No other VPN profiles can be connected or modified.
 -   **ProfileXML** In case your MDM system does not support all the VPN settings you want to configure, you can create an XML file that defines the VPN profile you want to apply to all the fields you require.

-For more details about VPN profiles, see the [VPNv2 CSP](https://msdn.microsoft.com/library/windows/hardware/dn914776(v=vs.85).aspx)
+For more details about VPN profiles, see [VPNv2 CSP](https://msdn.microsoft.com/library/windows/hardware/dn914776(v=vs.85).aspx).

-Some device-wide settings for managing VPN connections can help you manage VPNs over cellular data connections, which in turn helps reduce costs associated with roaming or data plan charges.
+Some device-wide settings for managing VPN connections can help you manage VPNs over cellular data connections, which in turn helps reduce costs associated with roaming or data plan charges:
--   **Allow VPN** Whether users can change VPN settings
+-   **Allow VPN** Specifies whether users can change VPN settings
--   **Allow VPN Over Cellular** Whether users can establish VPN connections over cellular networks
+-   **Allow VPN Over Cellular** Specifies whether users can establish VPN connections over cellular networks
--   **Allow VPN Over Cellular when Roaming** Whether users can establish VPN connections over cellular networks when roaming
+-   **Allow VPN Over Cellular when Roaming** Specifies whether users can establish VPN connections over cellular networks when roaming

 ### <a href="" id="storage-management"></a>Storage management